 Indicator Scope Calculated methodology Standard Unit Percentage of materials from sustainable sources in polymer ranges The total tonnage of recycled and biopolymer resin, calculated as a percentage of total tonnes of polymer resin purchased in reporting year.
-Includes all resin bought directly in reporting year.
-The total amount of all purchased resin material is tracked and reported on monthly by type in procurement systems.
-The amount of sustainable material is reported as a percentage of total resin bought in the reporting year. % Percentage of packaging by weight widely reusable, recyclable, or compostable Percentage of packaging by weight that is widely reusable or recyclable.
+Includes all resin bought directly in the reporting year.
+The total amount of all purchased resin material is tracked and reported monthly by type in procurement systems.
+The amount of sustainable material is reported as a percentage of total resin bought in the reporting year. % Percentage of packaging widely reusable, recyclable, or compostable Percentage of packaging by weight that is widely reusable or recyclable.
 Includes all packaging bought directly in the reporting year.
 Includes all packaging and containers used for intra company movements and deliveries to customers.
-All packaging suppliers are requested to provide information on the weight, material type and recycled content percentages within the products they provide.
+All packaging suppliers are requested to provide information on the weight, material type and recycled content percentages of the products they provide.
 The total volume of widely reusable, recyclable or compostable packaging is calculated as a percentage of the total tonnage of packaging purchased in the reporting year.
+An overall recyclability percentage is calculated for each supplier.
+A spend-based methodology is used, whereby total spend for each packaging supplier is subsequently categorized as recyclable packaging spend and non-recyclable packaging spend.
+The percentage of packaging spend categorized as 'recyclable' is calculated as a percentage of total packaging spend.
 Materials defined as reusable are defined as any packaging or transportation containers that are reused by Essentra.
 Materials defined as widely recyclable are, paper, card and wood.
-Materials defined as compostable are bio-based packaging that has relevant certification. % Percentage of recycled content in our packaging The percentage of recycled content in our packaging.
+Materials defined as compostable are bio-based packaging that has a relevant certification. % Percentage of recycled content in our packaging The percentage of recycled content in our packaging.
 Includes all packaging bought directly in the reporting year, and any materials converted into packaging in reporting year.
 The amount of packaging that is bought each year is tracked in the procurement spend data.
 All packaging suppliers are requested to provide information on the weight, material type and recycled content percentages within the products they provide.
-The total amount of recycled content is calculated as a percentage of total packaging bought in the reporting year. %
+The total volume of packaging containing recycled material is calculated as a percentage of the total tonnage of packaging purchased in the reporting year.
+An overall recycled material percentage is calculated for each supplier.
+A spend-based methodology is used, whereby total spend for each packaging supplier is subsequently categorized as recycled material packaging spend and non-recycled material packaging spend.
+The percentage of packaging spend categorized as 'recycled material' is calculated as a percentage of total packaging spend. %